TimeRef.com

 Edward III and his claim to the French throne

-fter the three sons of Philip IV of France died without producing an heir, Edward III believed he had a claim to the French throne.
-This was because he was the son of Philip's daughter Isabella or France.
+fter the three sons of King Philip IV of France died without producing an heir, King Edward III of England believed he had a claim to the French throne.
+This was because he was the son of Philip's daughter Isabella of France.
 But under French law (Salic Law) a female was not allowed to inherit the throne ruling out Edward's claim.
-Instead the French chose Philip of Valois, a nephew of the King Philip IV.
+Instead, the French chose Philip of Valois, a nephew of the King Philip.
 In 1328 Philip of Valois became King Philip VI of France.
-It would be in 1337, nine years later, when Edward renewed his claim to the French throne.
+It would be nine years later, in 1337, when Edward renewed his claim to the French throne.

 This simplified family tree hopefully illustrates the line of succession.